skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 bears the symbol of a single pierced eye in the center.

-The room is bathed in steady red light, which comes from a point just above the queen.
+The room is bathed in steady red light, which comes from a point just above the Queen.
 It is difficult to see the source of this light; it stings the eyes when looked at directly.

 ![](images/queen.jpg)